dawn-boy/obsidian-notes/Vollege/business plan.md

 5) find out where your ideal client hangs out
 6) research on where to do marketing (like blog posts that accept a guest blog post with a link to your website)
 ## technical, financial and social profiles
 ### technological analysis
 it is used to identify the strengths and weaknesses of the company's technological activities

+## unique selling proposition
+the one thing that makes your business better than the competition.
+It that specific benefit that makes your business stand out when compared to other businesses in your market.

+- saddleback leather - "They'll fight over it when you're dead"
+- m&m - melts in your mouth, not in your hand
+- canva - empowering the world to design
+## product differentiation
+goal is to create a competitive advantage or to make your product superior to alternatives on the market
+- apple differentiates its products by pricing the higher than its competitors implying that the products are better quality and has the latest tech.
+- types - vertical, horizontal, mixed
+Advantages:
+- it creates additional value
+- develops brand loyalty
+- allows business to compete in different ways
+disadvantages:
+- revenue increases are not guaranteed
+- the offering's perceived value can decline
+- it could strain resources
+product differentiation is important because it allows different brands to gain a competitive advantage in market